-The Melton Foundation’s Global Citizenship Program provides structure about essential knowledge, skills, and values for global citizens, and to help systematically develop these characteristics in our Melton Fellows.
+The Melton Foundation’s Global Citizenship Program provides essential knowledge, skills, and values for global citizens, and systematically develops these characteristics in our Melton Fellows.

 The Melton Fellowship consists of an eight-month New Fellow Program and a two-year Junior Fellow Program, followed by a lifetime Senior Fellowship in a supported network.
 The program includes a local, on-campus component and a global, online component.

 Through projects in intercultural teams, open conversations, collective reflections and shared resources, our fellows continuously develop and practice their abilities through experiential learning in a systemic, integrated and differentiated way.

 We provide guidance, mentoring, workshops, trainings and a powerful network of Senior Fellows and partner organizations.
 We develop our projects together with our fellows, based on their needs, abilities and interests.

 Immediately after their selection to the Melton Foundation, New Fellows join a training program that equips them with necessary skills and competencies for their change-maker journey: they build a shared understanding of global issues, learn how to collaborate in virtual teams, form bonds, exchange knowledge across cultures, and embrace the values of Global Citizenship.

 When Fellows join the Foundation at one of our partner campuses, they go through an intense 7-month online training that culminates in a 4-day workshop, called New Fellows Orientation, where participants meet for the first time.

 The online training includes introductory sessions, hands-on tasks and reflection sessions on topics such as Global Citizenship Values, Intercultural Competency, Social Innovation, Storytelling, System Thinking, Effective Communications and Developing Solutions.